kcuzner/midi-fader/firmware/README.md

  - Parameter 1 (OUT): Parameter number
  - Parameter 2 (IN): Parameter value
  - Parameter 3 (IN): Parameter size in bytes

+#### Enter Bootloader

+The Enter Bootloader command has the following format:

+ - Command: 0x0C
+ - Parameters: Ignored

+The device will immediately disconnect and re-enumerate as the bootloader device upon receiving this command.